Employee Sponsored:

 Generic non-specialty drugs

-Lowest plan member copayment.
+Lowest plan member copay.

 Preferred, brand-name products

-Intermediate plan member copayment.
+Intermediate plan member copay.

 All non-specialty, non-preferred, brand-name products

-Higher plan member copayment.
+Higher plan member copay.

 Specialty medications

-Highest plan member copayment.
+Highest plan member copay.

 What about the other stuff?
 Dental, vision, life and disability are all additional insurance products you can get with your health insurance.
 If you are getting your health plan through your employer, they will usually have options for you.
 There are individual options too through privately owned companies as well as government resources.